 This test is for UA Math and Science courses and cannot be used for placement into Pima Community College courses.
-Also note that your UA ALEKS Online Placement test score is valid for one year only.
+Also note that your UA ALEKS PPL test score is valid for one year only.
 If you do not complete a UA math course within a year of taking the test, you will need to retest and try to meet the placement requirement for a particular course.

 After testing, students can check their scores through the links below within 24 hours of testing.
 We do not offer a practice test.

 - Information for incoming students: freshman, transfers/readmits/non-degree seeking, international

 - About the test, which test should I take?